TheanRuXin/A202SGI-Android-Development-Skills/README.md

 Guidelines for contributing to the project.
 - Fork the repository
 - Create a new branch
+- Make changes in branch
-- Submit a pull request
+- Commit changes with a clear message
+- Push branch to Git Hub
-- Open a pull request on GitHub
+- Open a pull request to the main repository